Why Alcoa Corporation (AA)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $81.12, which is $40.32 above the current price.
 AA currently public float of 182.88M and currently shorts hold a 5.77% ratio of that float.
-Today, the average trading volume of AA was 7.05M shares.
+Today, the average trading volume of AA was 7.14M shares.

 AA’s Market Performance